front-end-performer/spotify-search/README.md

 ```
 ## Features
 * Search artists, albums
-* By click on result, redirects to the spotify page of the artist
+* By click on the result, it redirects to the spotify page of the artist